 Are There Prerequisites?

-In order to participate in TE-MASS program, students must have completed of one of the following courses through PBI: TE-16, TE-5, or TE-5A.
+In order to participate in TE-MASS program, students must have completed of one of the following courses through PBI: TE-16, TE-20, and TE-24.

 The goal of the course is to prevent boundary and ethical violations from occurring in the education profession.

 - Improve boundary / ethical dilemma recognition and resolution.

 - Demonstrate the ability to apply Stratified Protection Plans in school settings.